 If you are a lift operator or work guest services at a ski resort, you probably spend all your time outside in the winter.
 Likewise, if you work construction in a ski town, then building season doesn't stop just because it's numbingly cold outside.
 For standing around or working hard in the cold all day, we want the most comfortable and warmest boots we can find.
 Pac boots are the most logical choice, as they are easy to dry out around the fire or in front of the heater each night, and are both comfortable and warm.

 For winter hiking, you want a boot that is waterproof, lightweight, and comfortable for walking around in all day.
 The genre you need to focus on is the insulated winter hiking boots.
 We reviewed a number of these models, and they all have unique advantages and disadvantages.
 We found the Oboz Bridger 10 to be our favorite for serious winter hiking.
-The Vasque Snowburban II UltraDry and North Face Chilkat 400 are a couple of our other favorites in this category, although any of the boots in this class will work great as long as you find them to be comfortable.
-We avoid slip-on and Pac boots for actual hiking, as both tend to be too loose to be comfortable and precise for all day use.
+Many other options also work well, and the deciding factor for you would likely be the fit and comfort relative to your own foot.
+We avoid slip-on and Pac boots for actual hiking, as both tend to be too loose to be comfortable and precise for all-day use.

 For snowshoeing, your needs are much the same as for winter hiking.
 Snowshoeing comes with one added implication — deep snow.
-Although it is not uncommon to see people wearing snowshoes on packed down trails in winter, we find it is only worth dealing with their oversized clunkiness when they are truly needed — for venturing out off trail through the deep snow.
-All of the insulated winter hiking boots will work for this purpose; however, be aware that unless you are wearing a boot with a very high ankle cuff, like the Chilkat 400, you are going to want gaiters to prevent snow from entering the tops of your boots.
+Although it is not uncommon to see people wearing snowshoes on packed down trails in winter, we find it is only worth dealing with their oversized clunkiness when they are truly needed — for venturing out off-trail through the deep snow.
+All of the insulated winter hiking boots will work for this purpose; however, be aware that unless you are wearing a boot with a very high ankle cuff, you are going to want gaiters to prevent snow from entering the tops of your boots.

 We don't recommend any of the winter boots in this review for winter mountaineering.
 In general, they are not stiff enough or protective enough, and also are not compatible with crampons.
 Check out our Best Mountaineering Boot Review if you need some mountaineering boots.